Classic Priest PvP Guide

 This guide will walk you through everything you need to know to play a Priest in a PvP environment in WoW Classic, with a focus on Battlegrounds but also including World PvP and Dueling.
 The guide will cover everything from talent choices, gameplay and rotation, and useful racial bonuses.

-Being a Priest in PvP usually means a healing role, however, shadow is also an option.
-There are two standard builds for PvP, each with talents that can be swapped depending on your playstyle or the type of PvP you are participating in.
+Being a Priest in PvP usually means a healing role, however, melting faces with the powers of shadow is also a great option, especially for soloing and dueling!
+We will be listing three standard builds: one for Discipline, one for Holy and one for Shadow in PvP, each with talents that can be swapped depending on your playstyle or the type of PvP you are participating in.

 Healing priests excel in battleground and group world PvP, able to buff and heal their allies through almost any situation.
 Dueling is not a healing Priest's strength, instead relying on their allies to do most of the damage for them.

 Shadow priests are one of the best PvPers in WoW Classic, and while they shine the most on solo PvP and dueling, their survivability and damage is also great to have in battlegrounds and group world PvP.
 Their self-reliance makes them awesome at chasing down Warsong Gulch flag carriers and defend Arathi Basin flags.

 PvP Priest Races

 The preferred race of choice for Alliance priests is Dwarf.
 This is primarily due to the following abilities Dwarves have access to:

 - Fear Ward providing immunity to the next fear effect on a long duration, with a short cooldown.

 - Stoneform is a short buff providing immunity to Bleed, Poison, and Disease effects while also granting increased armor for its duration.